 The school perspective is that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys".

-All peer on peer abuse is unacceptable and will be taken seriously by the school.
+All child-on-child abuse is unacceptable and will be taken seriously by the school.